Simulations Publications, Inc.: Demise and asset acquisition by TSR

 In an attempt to expand its customer base, SPI entered into a much-publicized arrangement with Lorimar Productions to produce the Dallas role-playing game based on the soap opera Dallas in 1980.
 The game proved to be an infamous failure, and Simonsen later remarked that the 80,000 copies printed were 79,999 too many.

 SPI had shopped for venture capital providers to take advantage of the perceived expansion of the gaming market in the late 1970s.
 When the expansion did not deliver the expected higher profits, only higher sales, the money needed to be returned.
 First efforts led to discussions with Avalon Hill to merge with or acquire SPI, but that did not materialize, partially due to the increasing losses in cash for SPI thanks to the increases in costs from inflation and the decreases in revenue.
 AH did purchase five of SPI's titles, which helped with operational costs.
 However, more money was needed.

 SPI negotiated a promissory note loan (at the time mentioned as $225,000 but here listed as $400,000 from TSR (the publishers of Dungeons & Dragons).
 The note was guaranteed by SPI's assets.
-SPI used the cash to pay their venture capitalists, and were broke but happy.
+SPI used the cash to pay their venture capitalists.
 However, less than two weeks later, TSR called in the note.
-SPI, with no cash available and no options to get the cash, were forced to give over their inventory stock to TSR in early 1982, and were effectively out of business.
+SPI, with no cash available and no options to get the funds, were forced to give over their inventory stock to TSR in early 1982, and were effectively out of business.
 TSR originally claimed they acquired SPI, but as that would mean they also would be responsible for their debts, quickly changed that statement.
-Thus, SPI's assets—but not its debts and liabilities—were acquired by TSR in 1983.
+SPI's assets, but not its debts and liabilities, were acquired by TSR in 1983.
 TSR refused to honor SPI subscriptions and used the "assets, not liabilities" agreement to ignore SPI's debts.
 This policy alienated many of TSR's potential customers.